openshift/training/beta-4-setup.md

     verify return:1
     [...]

-The need for specifying the CA (signer) certificate above is due to the assumption that the CA is created self-signed by OpenShift.
+Since we used OpenShift's CA to create the wildcard SSL certificate, and since that CA is not "installed" in our system, we need to point our tools at that CA certificate in order to validate the SSL certificate presented to us by the router.
 With a CA or all certificates signed by a trusted authority, it would not be necessary to specify the CA everywhere.

 ### The Web Console
 Take a moment to look in the web console to see if you can find everything that